 - People with such physical disabilities may require medical treatment, and some may have to remain confined to the bed to ensure prolonged bed rest that might improve the condition in the long run.

 - Such people might also experience neuromuscular and musculoskeletal impairments.

 Assistive technology for the care and home comfort

 The advancement of technology has opened new vistas for disabled people who can now reduce or eliminate others’ dependence to maintain their movements and mobility and enjoy independent living.
 Assistive technology devices are making rapid strides, and something that people could not think about a few years ago is now available.
 Some of the devices that were clumsy and or prohibitively expensive now not only affordable but also much more efficient and comfortable, which suits a variety of needs of the disabled population.
 For example, Stair Lifts are cost-effective alternatives to elevators and easy to install so that users can travel up and down the stairs while remaining seated.

-Assistive technology is making life easy for people with physical disabilities by offering them some alternative input method that helps them control electronic home appliances like lights, fans, heaters, air conditioners, and electronically controlled doors.
+Assistive technology is making life easy for people with physical disabilities by offering them some alternative input method that helps them control electronic home appliances like lights, fans, heaters, air conditioners, Electric Hospital Beds for Home Care, and electronically controlled doors.
 It is a great relief for the physically disabled persons who can once again enjoy independent living to some extent.
 Smart Home assistants like Amazon Echo or Google Assistant empower physically disabled people by allowing them to use a phone or computer all by themselves.